TraianVidrascu/DGAT/README.md

-# Bidirectional Neighborhood Model (Encoder Only)
+# Neighborhood Model (Encoder Only)

-The Bidirectional Neighborhood Model is an adaptation of the KBAT model from the paper: [Learning Attention-based Embeddings for Relation Prediction in Knowledge Graphs](https://arxiv.org/abs/1906.01195)
+The Neighborhood Model is an adaptation of the KBAT model from the paper: [Learning Attention-based Embeddings for Relation Prediction in Knowledge Graphs](https://arxiv.org/abs/1906.01195)

 This implementation is standalone, but parts of the code are taken from the [KBAT pipeline](https://github.com/deepakn97/relationPrediction).